 Another widely used type of electric actuator in piping and fluid control systems is the solenoid actuator.
 These devices are typically available integrated with the valves, forming a single unit.

-Pneumatic actuators utilize pneumatics - controlled compressed air systems - to produce the force required to operate a valve.
+Pneumatic actuator utilizes pneumatics - controlled compressed air systems - to produce the force required to operate a valve.
 These actuators may feature a piston, or diaphragm, that is controlled via compressed air.
 The more ubiquitous piston-featuring variety contains a piston housed in a chamber.
 Pneumatic actuators may be single-acting or double-acting.
 Single-acting actuators, more commonly known as spring return actuators, feature a loaded spring on one side of the piston that keeps the valve in its natural position.
 To open or close the valve, pressurized air is supplied on the other side of the piston, and the air pressure overcomes the force of the spring.

 On the other hand, in double-acting actuators, the air is supplied to both sides of the piston.
 The difference in pressure between the two sides keeps the valve in the desired position.
 Pneumatic actuators typically produce linear motion.
 However, in actuators such as butterfly valve actuators (which are required to generate rotary motion), motion conversion mechanisms - such as rack and pinion, and scotch yoke mechanisms - are used.

 Both electric and pneumatic valve actuators have specific advantages in different applications.
-To choose the right one for an application, certain factors and characteristics of these actuators have to be analyzed.
+To choose the right one for your application, certain factors and characteristics of these actuators have to be analyzed.
 Some of these factors and characteristics are explored below.

 Precision is considered for valves that need to operate in partially open or closed positions to allow an exact amount of media to flow through.
 Both electric and pneumatic actuators provide precise control.
 However, when relying on pneumatic actuation, the inclusion of an electro-pneumatic positioner may be required as an accessory on a pneumatically operated device such as a control valve to achieve the high precision control necessary in applications such as chemical production.